SkeltonThatcher/vagrant-rancher2/README.md

 1. Clone the repo
 2. Run `sudo vagrant plugin install vagrant-vbguest` (to ensure host/guest VBox additions are matched)
 3. Run `vagrant up` from within /server
-4. After the instance is launched wait for 3-4 minutes until the Rancher server is up
+4. After the instance is launched wait a few minutes until the Rancher server is up
 5. Access the Rancher sever at http://192.168.50.50:8080
 6. Go to infrastructure > hosts > add host
 7. Accept the default host reg URL